printablealice/knausj_talon/doc/vim.md

 numbers, limited motion verbs, etc.

-If you choose to use them as your terminal than you have to make certain modifcations again to the talon configuration files, and the vim configuration in order for it to differentiate between terminal mode and wiimote
+If you choose to use them as your terminal than you have to make certain modifications again to the talon configuration files, and the vim configuration in order for it to differentiate between terminal mode and wiimote

 First you'll have to ensure that the vim mode is correctly advertised in your